mika-s/mika-s.github.io/_posts/2019-05-27-notes-on-70-761-Querying-Data-with-Transact-SQL.markdown

 ![Query results with AS OF]({{ "/assets/notes-on-70-761-Querying-Data-with-Transact-SQL/system-versioned-table-query-history-AS-OF.png" | absolute_url }})

-To drop a system-versioned table, you have to turn off system versioning and drop both the system versioned table and history table.
+To drop a system-versioned table, you must turn off system versioning and drop both the system versioned table and history table.

 Example: